 Exercise number three is the big one.
 If there were one muscle group which is best linked to keeping seniors independent and capable of getting up and out of chairs it’s the quadriceps or fronts of the thighs.
 As you’re sitting in your chair you’re going to sit up tall and beginning with your right leg you’re going to straighten it away from you.
 You are going to extend it in and out 10 times on one side then 10 on the other side.
 To challenge yourself a little bit more don’t let the foot touch the ground in between each repetition.

-Although these exercises are very simple they are amongst the most prescribed exercises to help reduce the risk of falling for seniors.
-They can be done in less than five minutes, however, the power they have in affecting the way you move and risk of falling lasts for a lot longer.
+Although these exercises are very simple they are amongst the most prescribed exercises to help reduce your falls risk.
+Even though they can be done in less than five minutes, the power they have in affecting the way you move and risk of falling lasts for a lot longer.
 For the best outcomes, try and perform these exercises twice per day to ensure your connection between brain and body remains efficient to provide the movement you desire.
-This simple investment in regular movement often brings greater confidence and allows you to lead the lifestyle you desire and deserve.
+This simple investment in regular movement often brings greater confidence and allows you to lead the lifestyle you want.